Xanterra HR Privacy Notice

 |Protected Category Data

-Characteristics of protected classifications under California or federal law, e.g. race, national origin, religion, gender, disability, sexual orientation, or gender identity.
+Characteristics of protected classifications under California or federal law, e.g. race, national origin, religion, gender, disability, marital status, sexual orientation, or gender identity.

 |Sensitive Personal Data